 It’s only after I have a few good ideas that I work digitally and develop my logos into vector artwork, using Adobe Illustrator.
 When I create a logo (or any other design) as Vector artwork, this means they can enlarge it without loss of clarity, because we create Vector Artwork using mathematical formulas (polygons and vectors connected through anchor points), instead of pixels.

 When I create a logo using a vector program like Adobe Illustrator, a well-designed logo will look great on a business card and on a billboard.
 A set of logos I made for a group of Animal Hospitals reflects this.
 In fact, recently we had to take our daughter’s cat to the emergency hospital.
 I had never been there, but they were the only ones open that time of night.
 It was easy to spot since I designed the logo on the sign outside.
 It was surreal to see my logo on everyone’s shirts, on the cards, on brochures, etc. Proud designer moment.
 I resisted the urge to Instagram it, since we were there for an emergency (the cat is doing well.
 Allergic reaction).

 Working in Adobe Illustrator, I first create the logo in Black and White, and I make sure it works well in black and white before adding color to it.

 Taking a Break

-One of the reasons for this is the fact that sometimes, when we are developing logos, we have stared at the screen so long we don’t see how the shapes we’ve created not only show what we intend to show, but they also show some shapes we did not intend, including shapes that may be inappropriate.
+One reason for this is the fact that sometimes, when we are developing logos, we have stared at the screen so long we don’t see how the shapes we’ve created not only show what we intend to show, but they also show some shapes we did not intend, including shapes that may be inappropriate.
 It happens.
 Yikes.

 It’s kinda like how I only see typos months after I’ve written something. 🙂

-Sometimes small edits come up, and as needed, I take care of that too, of course.
+Sometimes small edits come up, and as needed, I take care of that too.